 Such a combination of runes is called a “bind rune.”
 There is also controversy over runes and bind runes having inherent magical properties or secret meanings, but we will go into it in another article.
 First, though, let’s try to put this whole discussion in context by taking a look at the culture that brought us these symbols.

-Norse Mythology and Magic are not exactly Strangers
+Magic and Norse Mythology …are not exactly strangers

 When Egil had eaten his fill he went to where the woman was lying and spoke to her.
 He ordered them to lift her out of bed and place clean sheets underneath her, and this was done.
 Then he examined the bed she had been lying in, and found a whalebone with runes carved on it.
 After reading the runes, Egil shaved them off and scraped them into the fire.
 He burned the whalebone and had her bedclothes aired.
 Then Egil spoke a verse: